wwwebman/front-end-interview-questions/README.md

 1. List the main things you can do to increase page speed loading? - [@blog](https://www.@blog/blog/speed-up-your-website/)
 1. Progressive enhancement vs graceful degradation.
 What is the difference? - [@docs](https://www.w3.org/wiki/Graceful_degradation_versus_progressive_enhancement)
 1. Do you use [Grunt](https://gruntjs.com/), [Gulp](https://gulpjs.com/), [Webpack](https://webpack.js.org/) or [Browserify](https://browserify.org/) in your projects?
+1. What tools do you know or already use to improve your code?
 1. What do you know about "60fps"?
 How can you achieve it? - [@github](https://github.com/vasanthk/browser-rendering-optimization)
 1. What is the difference between layout, painting and compositing? - [@docs](https://developers.google.com/web/fundamentals/performance/rendering/?hl=en)
 1. What is Web Components? - [@docs](https://developer.mozilla.org/en-US/docs/Web/Web_Components)